 After showcasing the product in action via a trailer just a few days ago, Aerosoft has released Antarctica Vol.1 British Rothera and Beyond.

 The product comes with a bunch of neat features for you to discover as you fly around the chilly areas.
-Lots of animated animals, vehciles, boats and people throughout, whilst custom created sounds help to bring those animated objects to life.
+Lots of animated animals, vehicles, boats and people throughout, whilst custom created sounds help to bring those animated objects to life.
 In addition, there are hundreds of animated icebergs, glaciers and updated bodies of water across the wide area.
 If you’re looking to land, there’s a number of offsite landing strips, an emergency airstrip and the ability to land anywhere in these snowy conditions.
-The developer even went one step further to add wind shear details on the galcier to add an extra level of realism.
+The developer even went one step further to add wind shear details on the glacier to add an extra level of realism.

 To help, the product also comes with dozens of pages in the manual to help anyone discover Antarctica, along with flight plans and a number of charts.

 - Lots of animation including animals, vehicle, boats and people, including likely the first animated penguins and chain vehicles in flight simulator

 - Custom created sounds of animals and vehicles (probably the first scenery in MSFS with sounds attached)